TEN-framework/docs/ten_framework/dependencies.md

 [MIT license](https://github.com/libuv/libuv#licensing)

 This is one of the event loop libraries used in the TEN runtime.
+Please refer to `third_party/libuv` for details.

 ## msgpack-c

-A MessagePack library for C. Version: 6.0.0
+Version: 6.0.0

 [Boost Software License, Version 1.0](https://github.com/msgpack/msgpack-c#license)

+A MessagePack library for C. Please refer to `third_party/msgpack` for details.

 ## libwebsockets